 Back in Germany, he told reporters that his internment resulted from police and FBI looking at his shorthand notations for the music to Bach’s The Passion of St. Matthew.
 They mistook it, he said, for some sort of spy code.
 He would conduct the Berlin Philharmonic that fall.

 In November 1919, just four days after the official end of World War I, Henry Higginson died at age 85 from complications of surgery earlier in the year.
-Boston mourned the successful banker and Civil War soldier was much mourned in Boston.
+Boston mourned the successful banker and Civil War soldier.
 No one had questioned his loyalty during the Muck affair, or his decision to stand by Muck, though some thought it curious.

 The public was about to hear the final piece of the story.

 In December, the newspapers in Boston and New York published a “Now it can be told” account of Karl Muck’s internment and deportation.
 “Love and Intrigue Mingle in the Story of Karl Muck Deported Orchestra Leader,” read the headlines on a series of articles that began just before Christmas.